By Andrew Suddes

-According to data from Promar’s Farm Business Accounts (FBA) service, you can improve your bottom line by an additional £13,588 by targeting surplus calves at the beef supply chain.
+According to data from our Farm Business Accounts (FBA) service, you can improve your bottom line by approximately £14,000, by targeting surplus calves at the beef supply chain.

 Over 80% of dairy bull calves are destined for the beef supply chain.
 The average income per cow is around £60 for each calf sold.
 However, by implementing some relatively simple changes to the breeding policy, and ensuring that best practice is followed, there is a huge potential to improve this figure.

 Our data shows that dairy farms producing calves using top beef genetics are achieving an additional £200 per calf when compared to the value of a typical Holstein bull calf.
 This is a significant figure and equivalent to an additional 0.73p/ litre for the ‘average’ producer.

 In light of this, I have provided key steps to improve the quality and value of your calves, while helping to reduce waste within the beef industry.

 The first step to success is a solid breeding policy for the dairy herd to